cinkonaap/mean-tween/README.md

 #### Easing functions
 - LINEAR
 - SINE_EASE_IN
 - SINE_EASE_OUT
 - SINE_EASE_IN_OUT
 - QUAD_EASE_IN
 - QUAD_EASE_OUT
 - QUAD_EASE_IN_OUT
 - CUBIC_EASE_IN
 - CUBIC_EASE_OUT
 - CUBIC_EASE_IN_OUT
 - QUINT_EASE_IN
 - QUINT_EASE_OUT
 - QUINT_EASE_IN_OUT
 - EXP_EASE_IN
 - EXP_EASE_OUT
 - EXP_EASE_IN_OUT
 - CIRC_EASE_IN
 - CIRC_EASE_OUT
 - CIRC_EASE_IN_OUT

-All rights for tweening functions goes to (Robert Penner)[www.robertpenner.com]
+All rights for tweening functions goes to [Robert Penner](www.robertpenner.com)

 ## Features to implement